Here is an overview of the research activities at the Institute of Technology Management.

 Innovation efforts are no longer limited within the boundaries of an organization.
 Multiple external partners play crucial roles in today’s challenging environment – the Competence Center Open Innovation conducts state-of-the-art research on the management of innovation in this open paradigm.

 One key aspect for pharmaceutical companies is the need to increase effectiveness and efficiency in operations across all functions significantly.
 The research at the Operational Excellence competence centre is supporting companies to tackle the industry’s challenges by putting existing strategies in operations into question and applying state-of-the-art research to create new strategies for operational effectiveness and efficiency.

 The Competence Center R&D China has the aim to to advance progress in science and management in the areas of international R&D management, global technology, and transnational innovation.
 The Competence Center R&D China cooperates with Tongji University, P.R.
 China in oder to establish a research network between those two institutions.

-The Research Lab is led by Dr. Marcus M. Keupp.
-Its mission is to produce research that is both rigorous from a methodological point of view and relevant to both academia and the business community.
-Its research in international business, innovation, international entrepreneurship, and appropriation is published in top-tier journals.
+The Energy Innovation Lab aims to produce research that is both methodologically rigorous and relevant to academia and managerial practice.
+Its research on stakeholder management, organizational structures, and business model innovation is published in top-tier journals.